olly-larkin/electron-fable-mwe/README.md

     * Node.js includes the `npm` package manager, so this does not need to be installed separately.
     * The lastest LTS version of Node is now v14.
 That will almost certainly also work.

-### Issie Development

-1. Download & unzip the [Issie repo](https://github.com/tomcl/ISSIE), or if contributing clone it locally, or fork it on github and then clone it locally.

-3. Navigate to the project root directory (which contains this README) in a command-line interpreter.
-For Windows usage make sure if possible for convenience that you have a _tabbed_ command-line interpreter that can be started direct from file explorer within a specific directory (by right-clicking on the explorer directory view).
-That makes things a lot more pleasant.
-The new [Windows Terminal](https://github.com/microsoft/terminal) works well.

-4. Run `build.cmd` under Windows or `build.sh` under linux or macos.
-This will download and install all dependencies then launch the application with HMR.

-  * HMR: the application will automatically recompile and update while running if you save updated source files
-  * To initialise and reload: `File -> reload page`
-  * To exit: after you exit the application the auto-compile script will terminate after about 15s
-  * To recompile the application `npm run dev`.
-  * To generate distributable binaries for dev host system `npm run dist`.
-  * If you have changed node modules use `build dev`.
-Note that this project uses npm, not yarn.
-If npm gets stuck use `build cleannode` and try again.
-  * From time to time run `build killzombies` to terminate orphan node and dotnet processes which accumulate using this dev chain.

 ## Reinstalling Compiler and Libraries

 To reinstall the build environment (without changing project code) rerun `build.cmd` (Windows) or `build.sh` (Linux and MacOS).
 You may need first to run `build killzombies` to remove orphan processes that lock build files.

-## TODO

-* Incorporate zombie process killing into the build scripts to make manual run unnecessary.
-Requires care.
-* Should Node be upgraded to v14?
-* Remove source map support?
-Depends on whether Fable 3 will integrate it.
-* Clean up Paket dependencies